Oṣó: Critical reception

 Oṣó received positive critical acclaim from music critics.
 Reviewing for Ventures Africa, writer David Adeleke praised the singer's approach to songwriting and the richness of his sound; Adeleke described the instrumentation on the album as "classy" and "expansive".
 Nigerian Entertainment Today's Sandra Ezekwesili granted the album a 4.5/5 rating, describing it as "an introspective journey through love and life and the myriad of relationships in between".
 In a review for Music in Africa, Adams Adeosun said Oṣó "shows an upswing in the conversation between Brymo and music" and further stated that the listener "becomes an intruder to an exchange between one man and his god".
-A writer for Pulse Nigeria awarded Oṣó 4.5/5 stars, praising Brymo for creating a relaxing and environmental project that explores the human condition.
+A Pulse Nigeria contributor, who goes by Jonathan, awarded Oṣó 4.5/5 stars and praised Brymo for creating an environmental project that explores the human condition.